Slip‑Disc Management in Kuala Lumpur

 - Rehabilitation techniques focused on joint flexibility and muscular balance.

-- Advanced chiropractic and physiotherapy methods targeting spinal function and alignment.
+- Progressive chiropractic and physiotherapy methods targeting spinal function and alignment.

 By addressing muscular imbalances, joint mobility, and spinal disc hydration, these patient-centered techniques support long-term spinal function and mobility.